-Neither renovations nor expansions are recommended for the Gwendolyn E. Coffield Community Center; however, the ongoing needs of the center are assessed by the Montgomery County Department of Recreation on an annual basis.
+At present, neither renovations nor expansions are recommended for the Gwendolyn E. Coffield Community Center; however, the ongoing needs of the center are assessed by the Montgomery County Department of Recreation on an annual basis and there may be a need for additional programming and/or a larger facility as redevelopment occurs within the Plan area.